Near-critical dimers and massive SLE: Abstract

 \section{Abstract}

 We consider the dimer model on the square and hexagonal lattices with doubly periodic weights.
-Although in the near-critical regime the Kasteleyn matrix is related to a massive Laplacian, Chhita \cite{Chhita2012} proved that on the whole plane square lattice, the corresponding height function has a scaling limit which surprisingly is not even Gaussian.

-The purpose of this paper is threefold: (a) we establish a rigourous connection with the massive SLE$_2$ constructed by Makarov and Smirnov \cite{MakarovSmirnov} (and recently revisited by Chelkak and Wan \cite{ChelkakWan}); (b) we show that the convergence takes place in \emph{arbitrary} ({bounded}) domains subject to Temperleyan boundary conditions, and that the scaling limit is universal; and (c) we prove conformal covariance of the scaling limit.
-This requires allowing the drift to be a smoothly varying vector field; along the way we prove that the corresponding loop-erased random walk has a universal scaling limit.
-Our techniques rely on the imaginary geometry approach developed in \cite{BLR_DimersGeometry} and some exact discrete Girsanov identities which are of independent interest.
+The purpose of this paper is threefold: (a) we establish a rigourous connection with the massive SLE$_2$ constructed by Makarov and Smirnov \cite{MakarovSmirnov} (and recently revisited by Chelkak and Wan \cite{ChelkakWan}); (b) we show that the convergence takes place in \emph{arbitrary} {bounded} domains subject to Temperleyan boundary conditions, and that the scaling limit is universal; and (c) we prove conformal covariance of the scaling limit.
+For this we introduce an inhomogeneous near-critical dimer model, corresponding to a drift for the underlying random walk which is a smoothly varying vector field or alternatively to an inhomogeneous mass profile.
+When the vector field derives from a log-convex potential we prove that the corresponding loop-erased random walk has a universal scaling limit.
+Our techniques rely on an exact discrete Girsanov identity on the triangular lattice which may be of independent interest.
+We complement our results by stating precise conjectures making connections to a generalised Sine-Gordon model at the free fermion point.

 { \arabic{page} }